shrutakirti/webmotu/README.txt

-Webmotu is ready to be deployed with some basic functionality!
+Webmotu is ready to be deployed!
 It can also be downloaded to run locally on a machine.

 If you want to download and run webmotu on your machine, follow these steps: